drpicox/classroom--cards-game--2022/src/main/resources/blog/2022-07-21_more_details_about_how_villagers_eat_food.md

 And the same goes when there is not enough food.
 The ones that survive are the ones that require less food.
 So:

- * Given there are 0 "berry", 2 "apple", and 3 "fruit salad" cards.
+ * Given there are 3 "berry", 0 "apple", and 0 "fruit salad" cards.
  * The sum of all "eats" tags value should be 12.
- * The sum of all "food" tags value should be 9.
+ * The sum of all "food" tags value should be 3.

-In this example there is an excess of three points of food, but:
+In this example everyone dies except the two villagers.
+The militia does not survive because cannot eat only one berry.
+The berry is kept for the future.

  * End the current moon.
  * The sum of all "eats" tags value should be 2.
- * The sum of all "food" tags value should be 0.
+ * The sum of all "food" tags value should be 1.

 And exactly, the only survivals are the two villagers:

+ * There should be 1 "berry" cards.
  * There should be 2 "villager" cards.
  * There should be 0 "militia" cards.
  * There should be 0 "trader" cards.